tagspaces/documentation/docs/dev/command-line-tools.md

 ## Cleaning obsolete thumbnails and sidecar files.

-Running this command will analyse the specified folder:
+Running this command will analyze the specified folder:

     tscmd -m metacleaner /some/folder

 Where `-m` is for mode, which here is metacleaner.
 The metacleaner will analyse first the specified folder and deliver a list with files which are not needed or connected anymore.
 You can review the list and confirm the deletion by setting the `-a`, which is for analyse with `false` as parameter.
 So this command will finally perform the cleaning.

     tscmd -m metacleaner -a false /some/folder

+## Third party tools

+Here you will find a list of projects which provides tooling compatible with TagSpaces.
+These projects are not affiliated with TagSpaces.

+- [TSS](https://github.com/nahoj/tss) - a command-line tool to manage files with tags, with completion provided for zsh.